-In March 2020 the World Health Organization declared the outbreak of the novel strain of coronavirus (COVID-19) to be a global pandemic.
-Governments worldwide have enacted emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, selfimposed quarantine periods, and social distancing, have caused material disruption to business globally resulting in an economic slowdown.
-During the year, the Corporation was impacted by public health measures resulting at various times in the closure of the casinos, a shutdown of the VLT network, and the removal of in-person lottery sales.
-Capacity restrictions and distancing requirements also impacted casinos and the VLT network when they were available to customers.
+In March 2020, the World Health Organization declared the outbreak of the novel strain of coronavirus (COVID-19) to be a global pandemic.
+Over the past two years, governments worldwide have enacted emergency measures to combat the spread of the virus.
+These measures, which include the implementation of travel bans, self-imposed quarantine periods, and physical distancing, have caused material disruption to business globally, resulting in an economic slowdown.
+During the year, the Corporation was impacted by public health measures resulting at various times in the closure of the casinos and a shutdown of the VLT network as well as capacity restrictions when operational.
 These closures and restrictions had a material negative impact on the Corporation's financial results.
-The sale of liquor and cannabis were both designated as essential services by Manitoba Public Health and were allowed to operate under capacity restrictions and distancing requirements.
+From the beginning of the pandemic, the sale of liquor and cannabis were both designated as essential services by Manitoba Public Health and were allowed to operate under capacity restrictions that were in place for portion of the year.
 Within all lines of business and at all corporate locations, the Corporation implemented specific measures, guided by public health recommendations, to ensure the safety of customers and staff.

-As at the date of approval of the Corporation's consolidated financial statements, the Province of Manitoba remains in a state of emergency due to the COVID-19 pandemic.
-Manitoba casinos are closed and the VLT network is shut down.
-While it is anticipated that these operations will resume during the 2022 fiscal year, business levels are expected to remain below traditional levels throughout the year both at the casinos and within the VLT network.
-As the duration and impact of the COVID-19 pandemic and associated emergency measures are unknown at this time, it is not possible to reliably estimate the impact on the financial results of the Corporation.
+As at the date of approval of the Corporation's consolidated financial statements, all of the Corporation's lines of business are fully operational.
+However, new variants of the COVID-19 virus continue to be identified.
+The duration and impact of the COVID-19 pandemic and associated emergency measures attributable to new variants are unknown at this time, and it is not possible to reliably estimate the impact they may have on the financial results of the Corporation.